zenml-io/zenml/docs/book/user-guide/production-guide/ci-cd.md

 ## Breaking it down

 To illustrate this, let's walk through how this process could be set up with a GitHub Repository.
-Basically we'll be using gh actions in order to set up a proper CI/CD workflow.
-For this we will be using Github Action workflows.
+Basically we'll be using Github Actions in order to set up a proper CI/CD workflow.

 To see this in action, check out the [ZenML Gitflow Repository](https://github.com/zenml-io/zenml-gitflow/).
 This repository showcases how ZenML can be used for machine learning with a GitHub workflow that automates CI/CD with